 Which Girl Scout cookie is your fave?
 No need to choose between the classics—all the recipes are yours for the baking…Welcome to Girl Scout Cookie Week here at Silvana’s Kitchen!
-Starting on Monday, I started posting recipes for gluten-free, dairy-free DIY Girl Scout Cookie.
-Next up—Thin Mints!
+Starting today, I started posting recipes for gluten-free, dairy-free DIY Girl Scout Cookie.
+First up—Thin Mints!

 For ingredient substitutions, please see the detailed chart at GLUTEN-FREE 101 or ask me on FACEBOOK.

-½ cup unsweetened cocoa powder
+- ½ cup unsweetened cocoa powder

-½ teaspoon baking powder
+- ½ teaspoon baking powder

-½ teaspoon baking soda
+- ½ teaspoon baking soda

-½ teaspoon salt
+- ½ teaspoon salt

-¾ cup granulated sugar
+- ¾ cup granulated sugar

-5 tablespoons non-hydrogenated shortening, at room temperature
+- 5 tablespoons non-hydrogenated shortening at room temperature

-1 large egg plus 1 large egg yolk, at room temperature
+- 1 large egg plus 1 large egg yolk at room temperature

-1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

-¾ teaspoon pure peppermint extract
+- ¾ teaspoon pure peppermint extract

-Confectioners‘ sugar, for dusting
+- Confectioners‘ sugar for dusting

-2 pounds dairy-free semisweet coating chocolate, such as Guittard or Callebaut
+- 2 pounds dairy-free semisweet coating chocolate such as Guittard or Callebaut

 - Preheat the oven to 350ºF with racks in the middle and upper third.
 Line two baking sheets with parchment paper.
 In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda and salt.
 In a large bowl with an electric mixer, beat together the sugar and shortening on medium speed until fluffy, about 1 minute.
 Reduce the speed to medium-low and beat in the egg and egg yolk, beating well after each addition.
 Beat in the vanilla and peppermint extracts.
 Slowly beat in the flour mixture until just combined.
 Shape the dough into a disk.
 Working on a confectioners’ sugar–dusted piece of parchment paper, roll out the dough until about 1/8-inch thick.
 Wrap in plastic wrap and refrigerate until firm, at least 1 hour or overnight.